-In this article, we will take a look at the most commonly used query operators.
+In this article, we will take a look at the most commonly used MongoDB query operators.
 We’ll explain what they do, then share examples so you can see how they work.

 (This article is part of our MongoDB Guide.
 Use the right-hand menu to navigate.)